 As developers and builders, Losinger Marazzi’s workspace is not only where they make their projects come to life – it’s an extension of their portfolio and an opportunity to meaningfully communicate their strengths to potential clients and co-creators.

 Because authenticity is as much about the process as the final product, we imagined a space where elements of construction were put on display, rather than hidden.
 Utilising traditional building materials in an innovative way, we used exposed brick and wood slats to create unique fixtures and interiors to communicate an honesty in construction that pushes beyond the conventional and directly connects to their identity and values.
+93% of collaborators agreed that this spatial storytelling approach has created a workplace that reflects their value proposition and the core capabilities of the company.

 By placing catalyst spaces across the three floors to draw together different departments around shared goals, we encouraged collaboration through space and reinforced our strategic zoning concept.